Skip to Main Content

 • The Mexican Broadsides (Broadsides (single and double-sided, one-sheet documents) produced in Mexico between the early 1600s and 1899.
 They include religious and government documents on a wide range of topics.
 The government documents include correspondence between representatives from a range of state and federal agencies, gubernatorial and presidential administrations, and state and national legislatures.

-• Pueblos Yucatecos (Audio interviews, transcriptions, and photographs related to life in 5 rural Maya communities in the state of Mexico between the early 20th and early 21st centuries)
+• Pueblos Yucatecos (Audio interviews, transcriptions, and photographs related to life in 5 rural Maya communities in the state of Mexico between the early 20th and early 21st centuries).
+See also the related Pueblos Yucatecos Digital Humanities Project/Website on the Omeka Platform

 • The Spanish Civil War Collection and the Spanish Civil War Memory Project